-Access to Justice Project (Justice)
+Access to Responsive Justice

 Findings from this project aim to generate new evidence to inform recommendations that address gaps in Canada’s access to responsive justice among diverse communities of women and gender-diverse survivors, including Indigenous, Black and other racialized communities, LGBTQ/2S, immigrant and refugee communities and criminalized communities (sex workers, people who use drugs).
 This project is particularly timely as the COVID-19 pandemic has seen increased risks of gender-based violence across communities and heightened gaps in access to responsive justice.

-Research Objectives: Drawing on intersectional feminist participatory-action research, the overall goals of the mixed methods project are to:
+Drawing on intersectional feminist participatory-action research, the overall goals of the mixed methods project are to:

 - Document the lived experience and community voices of GBV survivors to understand how differing identities of sexual assault survivors experience stigma or discrimination in access to justice, including deciding to report their experience to authorities;

 - Understand how socio-structural factors facilitate or mitigate barriers to responsive justice systems across various settings and jurisdictions both within (e.g. family courts, drug courts, legal aid) and outside justice (e.g. housing, health care), including community-led and strength-based responses, and identify how those experiences vary across and within settings and jurisdictions; and

 - Map innovative strategies and evidence-based actions for operationalizing promotion of responsive justice systems for GBV survivors.

 - Project Coordinator